Everything To Get Done (without feeling overwhelmed)

 This should be done now, and you can even take it to your nearest fire station and ask that they check to make sure you have installed it correctly.

-You wan to make sure you have the car seat installed before you go into labor.
+You were want to make sure you have the car seat installed before you go into labor.
 The hospital will not let you leave with your baby without having a secure car seat installed in your car.

 15. Do A Fake Out Hospital Run